oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

   :meth:`Cursor.executemany()`, by passing None for the statement argument and an integer for the parameters argument.

-- ``Cursor.bindarraysize``: This attribute is deprecated and removed in python-oracledb.
+- ``Cursor.bindarraysize``: This attribute is desupported and removed in python-oracledb.
 It is not needed in the application code.

 - :attr:`Cursor.rowcount`: After :meth:`Cursor.execute()` or